-The answer to this question can have many interpretations when organizations strive to increase customer satisfaction and eliminate their losses.
-Depending on the lengths an organization is willing to go, customer experience can become the holy grail leading an organization to hypergrowth or the sole denominator making it go extinct.
+The answer to this question is multifaceted.
+There are many paths organizations can take when striving to increase customer satisfaction.
+Depending on the lengths each one of them is willing to go, customer experience can either become the holy grail leading to hypergrowth or the sole denominator making an organization go extinct.

 - What is the context behind the customer’s use case?
-Role, use case, existing workflow, business goals
+The role, use case, existing workflow, business goals

 - What does he want to buy?
 Purchase history, proficiency level (newbie or proficient user)